 Because of this, the U. S. Food and Drug Administration (FDA) has approved bandages infused with Manuka honey for both over-the-counter and prescription sales.

 The more MGO there is in the honey, the more antiviral and antibacterial properties it has.

-Researchers are particularly interested in the fact that Manuka honey appears to attack infections that form a biofilm, or a thin, slippery layer of bacteria.
+Researchers are particularly interested in the fact that Manuka honey appears to that form a biofilm, or a thin, slippery layer of bacteria.
 This is because once an infection has formed a biofilm, it’s considered to be untreatable.

-To date, there are no reports of microbial resistance to honey.
+To date, there are no reports of to honey.
 That suggests it might be successful against resistant organisms and long-lasting wound infections that do not heal with regular antibiotic therapy.
 For this reason, honey is considered a last-resort option against infection.

 Manuka honey manufacturers label their product with a unique Manuka factor (UMF) rating.
 This number describes the levels of MGO and a precursor, dihydroxyacetone.

 The range for UMF scoring is as follows:

 - 0 to 4: an undetectable amount is present

 - 5 to 9: low levels are present